 It may be intimidating to focus on short-term results and that is a human tendency as well.
 However, this may hamper your progress towards long-term goals limiting the potential of your financial portfolio.
 To be a successful investor, you need the nerves of steel.

 It’s easier said than done but with practice, you can master the technique to be patient and become a successful investor.
 You can learn to be patient in investment in many ways…

 - Stop for a moment and think – “Do I really need this right NOW?

 - Exercise self-control to avoid from being tempted to make the decision.

 The Final Verdict

-If there is one thing that we’ve learnt from the pandemic in the 2020, then it is that we need to learn not to be impatient.
-That means controlling your emotions and thinking from long-term perspective considering that the market is volatile.
+If there is one thing that we’ve learned from the pandemic in 2020, then it is that we need to learn not to be impatient.
+That means controlling your emotions and thinking from a long-term perspective considering that the market is volatile.

 In short, if you want to succeed in investing then you need to be patient and keep yourself calm so that you can use this to your advantage.